chaziyu/fortigate-extract/README.md

 reported through `Review Required` rather than a separate `Warnings` sheet.

 Explicit configuration without a dedicated typed model is preserved as rows in `FortiGate Source Inventory`, `Unsupported`, and `Extraction Coverage`.
-It does not create additional worksheets automatically.
+Selected source-only sections may also have dedicated presentation worksheets when that improves traceability; source evidence does not create worksheets automatically by default.

 `Extraction Evidence` is intentionally not part of the standard workbook.
 Traceability is kept in the relevant object sheets, source appendix, validation sheets, and coverage sheets.